cdig/cd-module/README.md

 # Overview

-Here's a brief overview of how to use just a few of the features in cd-module.
+Here's a brief introduction to a few of the features in cd-module.
+To go more in depth, head down to the section on [Features](#features)
 First, I'll present the markup for a typical page in a module.
 Following that, [Lisa](https://www.youtube.com/watch?v=Plz-bhcHryc) will tear it apart.